ncravino/Thales/README.md

 4) Run `./src/load_books.py`
 5) Run `./src/main.py` and ask away

+Runs on an i7-1165G7 in battery mode without a GPU, although it takes a few seconds to answer.

 ## Example

 Using the Enchiridion from Epictetus (an ancient stoic) as the source for context, I ran the script and got the following: